 Former Yugoslav Republic of Macedonia (FYROM)1 is a unitary state with a political system closest to a semi-parliamentarian model.
 It is a civil law country which adopts the monism principle regarding the relationship between international and municipal law.
-International law is considered part of the municipal legislation, and is superior to the domestic laws and bylaws.2 Additionally, the Law on Courts states that in individual cases, if deemed fitted and appropriate, the court can use the final verdicts of the European Court for Human Rights (ECtHR), International Criminal Court (ICC), or any other international court with jurisdiction over the country.3 Although international law in theory is directly applicable in the country, references to it in the jurisprudence of the domestic courts are scarce.
+International law is considered part of the municipal law, and is superior to the domestic laws and bylaws.2 Additionally, the Law on Courts states that in individual cases, if deemed fitted and appropriate, the court can use the final judgments of the European Court for Human Rights (ECtHR), International Criminal Court (ICC), or any other international court with jurisdiction over the country.3 But although in theory directly applicable, references to international law in the jurisprudence of the domestic courts are still very rare and, in practice, they do not seem to treat it as higher in the national legal hierarchy than the national laws.

 The Constitution enforces the principle of separation of powers.
 The three branches of power are: legislative, executive and judicial branch.
-Local governance4 in the country is organized in local self-government units: municipalities (eighty four in total) and the City of Skopje (as a separate local self-government unit).

 The legislative is represented by the Assembly of the Republic, whose members are elected on general, direct and free elections and by secret ballot.
 The Assembly has, among others, the power to adopt and amend the Constitution, ratify international treaties as well as to adopt and amend laws.
 There are special procedures in place aiming to secure that no law touching upon issues of relevance for the non-majority ethnic communities in the country shall be adopted without them.
+This voting key is called a Badenter principle, and it requires two-thirds of the votes of the members with an affiliation to one of the non-majority ethnic communities.
+Within the frame of the Assembly, there is a Standing Inquiry Committee on Human Rights.
+This is a political body, tasked to follow and alert on developments related to Human Rights.